cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 # author: Cynthia Mengyuan Li
 ---

-At Volvo Cars, dozens of teams gained the ability to publish data products independently.
-Speed increased dramatically.
+At Volvo Cars, dozens of domain teams gained the ability to publish data products independently under a federated data mesh architecture.
+Development velocity increased dramatically.
 So did the rate of silent failures.

-Cross-domain integrations broke without warning, leaving consumers scrambling to identify root causes.
+Cross-domain integrations broke without warning, leaving consumer teams scrambling to identify root causes across organizational boundaries.
 Schema drift caused downstream pipeline failures that took hours or days to debug.
-Data quality issues surfaced late in the process, creating expensive remediation work while pointing fingers at no one specifically responsible.
+Data quality issues surfaced late in the process, creating expensive remediation work while no one could be held specifically responsible.

+I did not receive a clean problem statement.
+What I inherited was a growing collection of outages, finger-pointing between domain teams, and executive frustration that "data mesh" was not delivering on its promise.
+The obvious solution would have been to centralize control, but that would have killed the autonomy that made the architecture valuable in the first place.

-The real problem wasn't technical.
+The real problem was not technical.
 It was **unmanaged risk in a federated system** where autonomy and reliability were treated as opposing forces.

-**My approach:** I turned this ambiguous governance challenge into a controllable decision system by categorizing risk explicitly across multiple dimensions, designing clear validation boundaries that define where automation ends, and building human-in-the-loop gates at critical decision points where machine judgment alone would be insufficient.
+No existing tool addressed this tension directly, because the challenge sat at the intersection of governance policy, organizational incentives, and system design.

+**What I chose to do:** I reframed the governance problem as a decision-routing problem.
+Instead of building a compliance gate, I designed a system that categorizes risk explicitly, defines clear boundaries for where automation ends and human judgment begins, and routes decisions to the right people at the right time.
+This approach preserved team autonomy while making reliability a shared, enforceable property.

 ---

-## 1. How I Framed Risk (Not Just Solved Problems)
+## 1. Problem Framing: Classifying Risk Before Building Anything

-Most governance systems treat all failures equally.
-I didn't.
+Before writing a single line of code, I needed to understand what kinds of failures actually mattered.
+Most governance systems treat all violations identically, applying the same process to a missing metadata tag and a breaking schema change.
+That uniformity creates two problems: it overwhelms reviewers with noise, and it desensitizes teams to real risk.

+I spent the first two weeks interviewing domain owners, data engineers, and platform leads across six teams.
+The signal I used to narrow the problem was the pattern of past incidents: what broke, how long it took to detect, and whether the damage was reversible.
+From those conversations, I built a risk categorization matrix that became the foundation for every automation and routing decision in the system.

 ### Risk Categorization Matrix